andreaslam/ZanLing-TrueZero/README.md

 Instead of being hard-coded by humans, this AI learns how to play through playing games from itself and learning from randomly generated games.

-The evaluation learns from randomly generated games with outcomes and move turns and based on move turn and final outcome, assign a score between 1/0/-1 for games that were won/lost/drawn respectively, accounting for move turn.

-The chess Engine will then play games against itself using the evaluation to evaluate chess positions, done using [Monte Carlo Tree Search (MCTS)]([https://en.wikipedia.org/wiki/Negamax#Negamax_with_alpha_beta_pruning](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search)).
+The chess Engine will then play games against itself using the evaluation to evaluate chess positions, done using [Monte Carlo Tree Search (MCTS)](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search)).

 ## Engine setup